 Figma is a web-based design tool for creating user interfaces, prototypes, and graphics.
 One of its key features—the ability to connect plugins—extends the editor's functionality.
-In this article, we've hand-picked 42 popular plugins useful for web designers and anyone working in Figma.
+In this article, we've hand-picked 42 of the best free Figma plugins for web designers and anyone using it.
 With this collection, designing a website layout becomes faster and more enjoyable.

 Browse illustrations from different artists, insert them into your layout, and arrange them in any order.
 You can use these illustrations in both personal and commercial projects.